AndreiUlmeyda/oil/README.md

 * Title-Mode: After selecting the bookmarks, get prompted for a new title for each one.

 ## basic usage
-After cloning the repository, navigate to it's folder, make sure it is executable and simply invoke the script inside a terminal like so
+After cloning the repository, navigate to it's folder, make sure the three scripts are executable and simply invoke the loin inside a terminal like so

 `./loin`, or `./loin --tag` if you want to apply tags,